 Social evolution is a slow process.
 It must be allowed to grow organically, from grass roots movements within each nation.

 As an illustration of the proper sentiment of nationalism, I will conclude here with a couple excerpts from a speech from a political figure who is loved by many and who everyone else loves to hate.
-Whether you agree with him personally and whether or not you believe that he even subscribes to his own declared ideals, he (or perhaps his speechwriter) said it well here (let the ideas speak for themselves, regardless of your opinion of the speechmaker):
+Whether you agree with him personally and whether or not you believe that he even subscribes to his own declared ideals, he (or perhaps his speechwriter) said it well.
+(We should let the ideas speak for themselves, regardless of the reader’s opinion of the speechmaker, who, for the purpose of this essay shall remain nameless):

 We do not expect diverse countries to share the same cultures, traditions, or even systems of government.
 But we do expect all nations to uphold these two core sovereign duties: to respect the interests of their own people and the rights of every other sovereign nation.
 This is the beautiful vision of this institution, and this is foundation for cooperation and success.